• Skip to primary navigation

 Overall, when deciding between pitted vs unpitted olives, it comes down to personal preference and context of use.

-Whether for snacking or cooking, both options offer unique qualities that enhance the overall experience.
+Whether for snacking or cooking, both options offer unique qualities that improve the overall experience.

 Flavor Absorption